|Other Freelang resources|

 Quechua is a Native American language of South America.
 The Incas established it as the official language of administration for their Empire, and it is still spoken today in various regional forms by some 10 million people through much of South America, including Peru, south-western and central Bolivia, southern Colombia and Ecuador, north-western Argentina and northern Chile.
 It is the most widely spoken language of the indigenous peoples of the Americas.

-Download our free dictionary (for Windows) and browse both the Quechua of Cuzco-English and the English-Quechua of Cuzco lists.
+Download our free dictionary (for Windows or Android) and browse both the Quechua of Cuzco-English and the English-Quechua of Cuzco lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Kyliane.